Buyers Guides

 The most apparent difference between the Boss Katana and the Positive Grid Spark is the difference in model variety.
 Boss offers a much more complete range, while Positive Grid offers the same amp in 2 colors.

-As briefly mentioned above, the entry point to the Boss Katana range is the Katana Mini, a 7 watt, portable micro amp that usually retails around $100.
+As briefly mentioned above, the entry point to the Boss Katana range is the Katana Mini, a 7-watt, portable micro amp that usually retails around $100.

-Also available in the Katana line up is the ever popular Katana 50 MKII (full review here), a 50 watt combo that can normally be purchased for around $260.
-There is also the Katana 100 in 1×12” (around $380) or 2×12” (around $500).
+Also available in the Katana lineup is the ever-popular Katana 50 MKII (full review here), a 50-watt combo that can normally be purchased for around $260.
+There’s also the Katana 100 in 1×12” (around $380) or 2×12” (around $500).

-At the top of the Boss Katana range is the Artist Series MKII 100 watt combo, which is typically available from around $600.
+At the top of the Boss Katana range is the Artist Series MKII 100-watt combo, which is typically available from around $600.

 Boss Katana 50 MKII - Sound Demo (no talking)